Take Charge of Your Company’s Pension Assets!

 In the real estate investor community, Self-directed IRA plans are a widely known way that investors can take charge of their retirement savings and put it work in financial alternatives and real estate.
 Pop culture brainwashes us into believing that we need to put our retirement savings into “Wall Street” IRA plans and 401(k) plans.
 It doesn’t have to be that way.
 With a Self-directed IRA, the investor directs the IRA custodian to make investments on their behalf.
 The IRA is on title as the owner of the property investment.

-Just like the more well-known “Self-directed IRA” and “Self-directed 401(k), the “Self-directed” Defined Benefit Pension Plan puts YOU in control of your Company’s retirement plan.
-You don’t HAVE to place your plan assets with traditional Wall Street brokerages.
-For most plan administrators and consultants, this is all they know.
+You don’t HAVE to place your plan assets with traditional Wall Street Institutions.
 You need to work with a plan administrator that realizes Wall Street isn’t the only option AND has the actuarial experience to deal with financial alternatives and real estate.

 Click the link to speak with a a Retirement Plan expert that can show you how you can (1) take control of your retirement savings, and (2) maximize the amount you can contribute on a tax-advantaged basis.